Blue Flowers for the Central Texas Landscape

 Last, but certainly not least, the Blue Agapanthus, or “Lily of the Nile” is a flowering bulb that blooms a couple times in the spring and summer then leaves behind long leaves of bright green that add interesting texture in shade to sun gardens.
 Deer resistant and low water.

+These are some of my favorite blue flowers for the Central Texas Landscape.
 So the best time you’re “feeling blue”, plant some flowers to cheer you up!

 Lisa’s Landscape and Design